Crypt of the NecroDancer: Gameplay

-As the player explores, they will collect new weapons, armor, usable items, and treasure; the player's inventory is automatically managed by the game.
+As the player explores, they will collect new weapons, armor, usable items, and treasure.
+The player's inventory is automatically managed by the game.
 Defeating monsters yields several coins that can be used to purchase items from shops within the dungeon.
 Some diamonds are used for purchasing permanent enhancements to the character's abilities in the game's lobby.
 The dungeon is divided into four zones of four levels each.
-The first three levels of each zone require the player to find the exit and defeat a mini-boss to unlock it; the fourth level is a larger boss character that must be defeated to progress further.
-Also, the player is limited to the length of the song to complete the level; when the song ends, they are automatically sent to the next level through a trapdoor, landing them close to powerful enemies if the boss from the previous floor hadn't been defeated.
+The first three levels of each zone require the player to find the exit and defeat a mini-boss to unlock it.
+The fourth level is a larger boss character that must be defeated to progress further.
+The player is also limited to the length of the song to complete the level.
+When the song ends, the player is automatically sent to the next level through a trapdoor, landing close to powerful enemies if the boss from the previous floor was not defeated.

-The player returns to the game's lobby area after dying or optionally at any time, losing any items, gold, or other equipment, though retaining any diamonds they have found.
-The lobby features shops where the player can spend those diamonds for permanent upgrades before restarting the game or, if they have completed any zones, accessing the next available zone.
-The player can also access other game modes, such as "All Zones Mode" in which the player must make their way through the entire crypt without dying.
-The player initially has access to the main character, Cadence, but new characters with different modes of play also become available as the player completes certain goals: for example, the monk character receives one free item in each shop but immediately dies if he touches gold.
-Special trainers and other beneficial non-player characters can be rescued from certain zones, and once rescued, will provide services to the player from the main lobby, such as letting the player train against enemies and bosses, or providing items that the player can buy with diamonds and use on their next journey into the crypt.
+The player returns to the game's lobby area after dying, losing their items, gold, or other equipment, though retaining any diamonds they have found.
+The lobby features shops where the player can spend the diamonds on permanent upgrades before restarting the game or, if they have completed any zones, accessing the next available zone.
+Other game modes can also be accessed, such as "All Zones Mode", in which the player must make their way through the entire crypt without dying.
+The player initially has access to the main character, Cadence, but new characters with different modes of play also become available as certain goals are completed.
+For example, the monk character receives one free item in each shop, but immediately dies if he touches gold.
+Special trainers and other beneficial non-player characters can be rescued from certain zones, and once rescued, will provide services to the player from the main lobby.
+This includes letting the player train against enemies and bosses, or providing items that can be purchased with diamonds and used on the next journey into the crypt.

-The songs in the game's soundtracks are ordered in ascending tempo across zones and levels, making deeper levels more challenging than earlier ones.
-The user additionally has the ability to set custom music for each of the game's levels.
+The songs in the soundtracks are ordered in ascending tempo across zones and levels, making deeper levels more challenging than earlier ones.
+The player additionally has the ability to set custom music for each of the levels.